What to Look for in a Corporate Governance Consultant

 Corporate Governance

-To assist those charged with finding a governance consultant to work with the board on its board evaluation or to conduct a governance review, below are a series of questions and topics to consider.
+To assist those charged with finding an independent governance consultant to work with the board on its board evaluation or to conduct a governance review, below are a series of questions and topics to consider.
+These questions and topics are based on our experience as independent corporate governance lawyers and consultants.
+For additional information or to discuss these questions or topics, our contact information is below.

 • What array of services does the firm or consultant provide in the governance area?